-- Report any concerns about the conduct of any member of staff or volunteer to the Head Teacher immediately.
-In the Heads' absence, the concern should immediately be passed to one of the Co-Chair of Governors.
-The Head or the Co-Chair of Governors will be the case manager to lead any investigation.
-Only basic enquiries will be made to establish facts to determine whether there are any foundations to the allegations.
-Acceptable questions are provided in KCSIE 2021 (Part 4). - If an allegation is made against the Head Teacher, the concerns need to be raised with the Co-Chair of Governors as soon as possible.
-If the Co-Chair of Governors is not available, then the LADO should be contacted directly. - There may be situations when the Head Teacher or Co-Chair of Governors will want to involve the police immediately if the person is deemed an immediate risk to children or there is evidence of a possible criminal offence.
-A decision to contact the police will be based on whether the school identifies: - That the child has been harmed - That there is immediate risk of harm to the child - If the situation is an emergency

-- Once an allegation has been received by the Head Teacher, or Co-Chair of Governors, they will contact the LADO (as part of their mandatory duty) immediately on 0300123 1650 option 3 LADO.
-Email: LADO@surreycc.gov.uk immediately and before taking any action or investigation.
-The LADO should be informed within one working day of the allegation which has come to the employer's attention. - Following consultation with the LADO inform the parents of the allegation unless there is a good reason not to.
+- Report any concerns about the conduct of any member of staff, volunteer or other adult to the Headteacher immediately. - If an allegation is made against the Headteacher, the concerns need to be raised with the Chair of Governor as soon as possible.
+If the Chair of Governors is not available, then the LADO should be contacted directly. - There may be situations when the Headteacher or Chair of Governors will want to involve the Police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Headteacher or Chair of Governors they will contact the LADO (as part of their mandatory duty) on 0300123 1650 option 3 LADO or Email: LADO@surreycc.gov.uk immediately and before taking any action or investigation. - Following consultation with the LADO inform the parents of the allegation unless there is a good reason not to.

-In liaison with the LADO, the school will determine how to proceed and if necessary, the LADO will refer the matter to Children Social Care and/or the Police.
-There are two aspects which will be considered when an allegation is made:
+In liaison with the LADO, the school will determine how to proceed and if necessary, the LADO will refer the matter to Children's Social Care and/or the Police.